SvenBroeckling/phasesix-rulebook/published/combat_en.md

 #### Quick Reaction

-Before the combat begins, each participant performs a apprehension check.
+Before the combat begins, each participant performs a *apprehension* check.
 This check symbolises the character's ability to react quickly to new threats.
-If successful, the competitor receives a 'Quick Reaction', which allows them to react before their first round of combat begins.
+If successful, the competitor receives a "Quick Reaction", which allows them to react before their first round of combat begins.
 This Quick Reaction counts as a normal action (see below), but can only be used for reactions.

 If this check fails, the participant does not receive their actions until the start of the first round of combat, and cannot act before then.